 Don’t go overboard though!
 A chassis that’s too soft might run into havoc on the track and you might get splits or breaks.
-Keep it to small, subtle changes until you find the right setting for you.
+Stick to small, subtle changes until you find the right setting for you.

-If you haven’t had any luck with the above recommendations, it might be worth considering something a little more involved to help you out.
+If you haven’t had any luck with the above recommendations, it might be worth considering something a little more technical to help you out.

-Go-karts are uniquely designed in the way that their rear is far wider than the front, and this is all due to down-force and how it keeps the rig at full speeds plus maximum grip.
+Go-karts are uniquely designed in the way that their rear is far wider than the front, and this is all due to downforce and how it affects grip levels at high speeds.
 But when it’s almost too grippy on the track, this large difference in axle sizes can be more of a detriment than a benefit.

-Typically, go-karts go by the ratio of 32mm front axle paired with a 50mm rear axle.
-If you’re still plagued by a hopping kart, you can invest in a 40mm rear axle instead and have that fitted, as this will actually reduce rear grip; not something you typically want unless you’re finding too much of it!
+Generally, go-karts use a ratio of 32 mm front axle paired with a 50 mm rear axle.
+If you’re still plagued by a hopping kart, you can invest in a 40 mm rear axle instead and have that fitted, as this will actually reduce rear grip – not something you typically want unless you’re finding too much of it!

-I’d say that this way of minimizing your kart hopping should be a real last resort, especially since it isn’t exactly fun or easy to switch out axles every time it switches between hot and regular weather.
+I’d say that this way of minimizing your kart hopping should be a real last resort, especially since it isn’t exactly fun or easy to switch out axles every time the track’s grip levels change.

 Your go-kart is likely hopping through corners as a result of your driving style, but it may also be a mechanical issue.
 It happens when your outside tires overload with grip and then unload again, with a repeating cycle leading to the hopping.
 There are various adjustments you can make to stop it.